 Eating recipes out of Claire Thomson’s National Trust Family Cookbook .I fell into such a rut with what to cook for the family and kids that wasn’t just spaghetti bolognaise so my lovely friend Eloise recommended this one.
 I had cooked a few recipes out of Thomson’s 5’o’clock Apron but I think this one may be my favourite.
 It has that National Trust feeling that I love.
 Cake anyone?

 What I’d like to do is eat cleaner, I’m not saying cut out gluten but I’d definitely like to cut out sugar from my life.
-I have a dangerous sweet tooth, I don’t gorge on cakes or and such, but I add it to my hot drinks and at the tender age of 32 I’ve quit gelatin sweets, thanks to a pact I made with the cosmic universe when the baby was going in for his op, that’s another story…
+I have a dangerous sweet tooth, I don’t gorge on cakes and such, but I add it to my hot drinks.
+At the tender age of 32 I’ve quit gelatin sweets thanks to a pact I made with the cosmic universe when the baby was going in for his op, that’s another story…

 Listening to Joni Mitchell.
 I turned to her after the terror attacks here in London following soon after Manchester.
 After crying over the radio, I had to turn it off at breakfast time.
 I’m very aware that my four year old picks up a lot and it’s not what I want her to hear.
 I fell in love with Ladies of the Canyon and I can’t explain how it soothed my soul.
 I was transported to the warmth of California and the dream of peace as I stirred porridge , fed the kids, then stood in the porridge.